ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 For more information, see the [NSX Upgrade Guide](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.upgrade.doc/GUID-4613AC10-BC73-4404-AF80-26E924EF5FE0.html){:external}.

 1. Read the release notes for NSX 6.4.4 to ensure compatibility with your specific environment configuration.
 For more information, see [VMware NSX Data Center for vSphere 6.4.4 Release Notes](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/rn/releasenotes_nsx_vsphere_644.html){:external}.
-2. Upgrade the NSX manager first.
+2. Upgrade NSX Manager first.
 If you have multiple NSX environments that use cross vCenter linked mode, upgrade all NSX managers before you upgrade components in the NSX user interface **Upgrade Coordinator**.
 3. Use the **Upgrade Coordinator** in the NSX user interface within the vCenter Server user interface to upgrade NSX components.
 4. To ensure that the upgrade is progressing until all components are upgraded, continue to review and monitor the NSX upgrade user interface within the vCenter user interface.